radius-project/recipes/CONTRIBUTING.md

 ### Issue Types

-There are 4 types of issues:
+There are 2 types of issues:

 - bug: You've found a bug with the code, and want to report it, or create an issue to track the bug.
-- discussion: You have something on your mind, which requires input form others in a discussion, before it eventually manifests as a proposal.
-- proposal: Used for items that propose a new idea or functionality.
+- feature: Used for items that propose a new idea or functionality.
 This allows feedback from others before code is written.

-- question: Use this issue type, if you need help or have a question.
+> For questions or feedback please refer to the [Radius Community docs](https://docs.radapp.dev/community/).
+Discord will be the best way to get in touch with the community and the maintainers.

 ### Before You File